Politics of Russia

-The Moscow Kremlin has been the central location of Russian political affairs since Soviet times.

-The politics of Russia take place in the framework of the federal semi-presidential republic of Russia.
+The politics of Russia function within the framework of the federal semi-presidential republic of Russia.
 According to the Constitution of Russia, the President of Russia is head of state, and of a multi-party system with executive power exercised by the government, headed by the Prime Minister, who is appointed by the President with the parliament's approval.
 Legislative power is vested in the two houses of the Federal Assembly of the Russian Federation, while the President and the government issue numerous legally binding by-laws.

-Since the collapse of the Soviet Union at the end of 1991, Russia has seen serious challenges in its efforts to forge a political system to follow nearly seventy-five years of Soviet governance.
+Since the collapse of the Soviet Union at the end of 1991, Russia has seen serious challenges in its efforts to forge a political system to follow nearly seventy years of Soviet governance.
 For instance, leading figures in the legislative and executive branches have put forth opposing views of Russia's political direction and the governmental instruments that should be used to follow it.
 That conflict reached a climax in September and October 1993, when President Boris Yeltsin used military force to dissolve the parliament and called for new legislative elections (see Russian constitutional crisis of 1993).
 This event marked the end of Russia's first constitutional period, which was defined by the much-amended constitution adopted by the Supreme Soviet of the Russian Soviet Federative Socialist Republic in 1978.
 A new constitution, creating a strong presidency, was approved by referendum in December 1993.

 With the new constitution and a new parliament representing diverse parties and factions, Russia's political structure subsequently showed signs of stabilization.
 As the transition period extended into the mid-1990s, the power of the national government continued to wane as Russia's regions gained political and economic concessions from Moscow.
 However, with the election of Russian Federation President Vladimir Putin in the 2000 Presidential Elections, reforms to strengthen federal control were implemented, rolling back regional power gains, including in the 22 Republics.
 He has later come to be the leading figure of Russia's political system, starting an economic reform and strong foreign involvement, having now become the longest Russian leader in power after Stalin.
 His policies are called Putinism.